 The only option on the form allows the user to select whether the program will automatically try to rejoin trimmed vectors when the form is closed.
-For most simple cases like that shown above with the overlapping rings, this option can be left
+For most simple cases like that shown above with the overlapping rings, this option can be left closed.

-× Interactive Vector Trim n overlapping vectors dick on ns of vectors you want to e. lete closed non-overlapping rs hold down the Shift key when g. sisis trimmed costions

-Rejoin trimmed sections automatically when form is closed. checked \checkmark .
+× Interactive Vector Trim m overlapping vectors dick on ns of vectors you want to e. lete closed non-overlapping rs hold down the Shift key when g. ejoin trimmed sections utomatically when form is checked \checkmark .
 If you have an example where for instance many trimmed lines meet at the same point, you may want to uncheck this option and rejoin the vectors manually.